 Meiosis

 There are certain cells that go through an extra round of DNA separation into new cells, which are oocytes and sperm, our germ cells.
 The diploid cells, containing two complete sets of chromosomes are separated, and each oocyte or sperm cell ends up as haploid, with just one chromosome rather than two (Cedar, 2012).
-This is known as Meiosis, and is seen in Figure 12.
-The figure is visually appealing but arguably not critical for understanding (word space again). ? it could be cut.
+This is known as Meiosis.